Flash Storage – 10 Essential Flash Must Have Checklist

 What can Flash Storage do for business?

 Introduce flash storage to your business and see immediate results.
-Putting an SSD in to an old laptop will see boot times drop from minutes to seconds and this is exactly what you will see with flash.
+Putting an SSD into an old laptop will see boot times drop from minutes to seconds and this is exactly what you will see with flash.
 It greatly decreases response times, writes times and read times for all applications.
 It should enhance existing applications even when being used as a type of cache to existing hdd’s.
 It’s a bit like writing 1GB of data to 1.44MB floppy disks or writing the same 1GB to USB!

 Should you invest in Flash Storage?

 If you are serious about future proofing your business for the next 5-10 years then I would have to say “Flash storage should have a part to play”.
-Yes, it is more expensive than spinning disks, but that price is easily offset against the dramatic performance gains for applications and operating systems, energy savings and overall a fantastic ROI.
+Yes, it is more expensive than spinning disks, but that price is easily offset by the dramatic performance gains for applications and operating systems, energy savings and overall a fantastic ROI.
 Flash storage should be your top storage tier and spinning disk used for backup/archiving and general purpose storage.
 Look for a Flash storage vendor that will allow you to “Pay As You Grow”, this essentially allows you to purchase a solution based on your business requirements for the next 1-2 years, after this time you might want to expand for capacity or performance.
 Adding a tray of drives or extra controllers, shouldn’t mean excessive downtime or service charges, the flash storage should adjust itself automatically with a few simple clicks.

 How can we help?